ReneeBaumann/SuperCollider/Code Analysis/README.md

 t.stop;

-Sources: Help section in SuperCollider and google for picture refrences for exmaple what a saw wave looks like.
+Sources: Help section in SuperCollider and google for picture refrences for example what a saw wave looks like.